Eric Swalwell: Early life and education

 Swalwell was born on November 16, 1980, in Sac City, Iowa.
 He is the oldest of four sons of Eric Nelson Swalwell and Vicky Joe Swalwell, both of whom are Republicans.
 During his early childhood, his father served as police chief in Algona, Iowa.
 After leaving Iowa, the family eventually settled in Dublin, California.
-He graduated from Wells Middle School and then from Dublin High School in 1999.
-As a child, Swalwell suffered from Bell's palsy and worried the paralysis would never go away.
-To treat the condition, he had to wear an eyepatch.
+He graduated from Dublin High School in 1999.

-Swalwell attended Campbell University in Buies Creek, North Carolina and played soccer on a scholarship for the Campbell Fighting Camels from 1999 to 2001.
-He broke both his thumbs during his second year in 2001, ending the scholarship.
-Swalwell then transferred to the University of Maryland, College Park, where he received a Bachelor of Arts in government and politics in 2003.
-He then received a Juris Doctor in 2006 from the University of Maryland Francis King Carey School of Law, located in Baltimore.
+Swalwell attended Campbell University and played soccer on a scholarship for the Campbell Fighting Camels from 1999 to 2001.
+He lost his scholarship in 2001 after breaking both his thumbs.
+He transferred to the University of Maryland, College Park and interned for U.S. Representative Ellen Tauscher between 2001 and 2002.
+After his internship, he used his role in the Student Government Association to create a program for children who lost parents in the September 11 attacks.
+He graduated with a Bachelor of Arts in government and politics in 2003.
+In 2006, he received a Juris Doctor from the University of Maryland School of Law.